marcus-grant/notes/statistics-python.md

 This will go over some of the [python][py-zk] specific details in how we analyze statistics on a dataset.

->Note: A lot of these topics should be covered more subtantively in
+>Note: A lot of these topics should be covered more substantively in
 >a *statistics* or [*probability*][prob-zk] note.

 ### Topics